okkevaneck/check50_heuristieken/README.md

 - Fix wrong wires and wrong letters in the example data.

 ### TODOs in (all) code:
-- Fix row numbers in the errors of Protein Powder, AmstelHaege and RailNL
+- Fix row numbers in the errors of and RailNL
 - Fix dependencies for all cases.
 Assume plain python install!